-The effects of deferoxamine mesilate were evaluated in experimental models.
+The effects of deferoxamine mesilate have been evaluated in experimental models.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 9 September 2004 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 9 September 2004 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;

 - either the rarity of the condition (affecting not more than 5 in 10,000 people in the Community) or insufficient returns on investment.

 Designated orphan medicinal products are products that are still under investigation and are considered for orphan designation on the basis of potential activity.
 An orphan designation is not a marketing authorisation.
 As a consequence, demonstration of quality, safety and efficacy is necessary before a product can be granted a marketing authorisation.